 The 2015 Tax Act signed into law in December 2015, as discussed in Note 6, renewed the Federal blender's credit that Seaboard is entitled to receive for biodiesel it blends, which had previously expired on December 31, 2014, retroactively to January 1, 2015 with an expiration of December 31, 2016.
 As a result, in the fourth quarter of 2015 the Pork segment recognized as revenue the 2015 Federal blender's credits of \$17 million.
 The 2014 Tax Act signed into law in December 2014 as discussed in Note 6, renewed the Federal blender's credit that Seaboard is entitled to receive for biodiesel it blends which had previously expired on December 31, 2013 retroactively to January 1, 2014 with an expiration date of December 31, 2014.
 As a result, in the fourth quarter of 2014 the Pork segment recognized as revenues the 2014 Federal blender's credits of \$15 million.
-Also, the Tax Act signed into law in January 2013 as discussed in Note 6, renewed and extended the Federal blender's credits which had previously expired on December 31, 2013.
+Also, the Tax Act signed into law in January 2013 as discussed in Note 6, renewed and extended the Federal blender's credits which had previously expired on December 31, 2011 and renewed retroactively to January 1, 2012 with an expiration of December 31, 2013.
 As a result, in the first quarter of 2013 the Pork segment recognized approximately \$11 million as revenues related to this Federal blender's tax incentive for gallons produced and sold in fiscal 2012.